vinodsharma10x/roocode-livestream/README.md

+# Copy of the Prompt Used

+Create a professional journal web application specifically designed for programmers to document their work experiences in the STAR format (Situation, Task, Action, Result).
+The application should:

+1. Provide an intuitive interface for programmers to log daily achievements, challenges, and problem-solving experiences
+2. Guide users through completing each component of the STAR framework with appropriate prompts and examples relevant to programming scenarios
+3. Include customizable templates for different types of programming experiences (debugging, feature implementation, code optimization, collaborative work)
+4. Offer intelligent suggestions based on technical terminology and common programming workflows
+5. Enable tagging by programming languages, frameworks, and technologies used
+6. Implement search functionality to easily retrieve past entries for performance reviews or portfolio building
+7. Include data visualization of skills development over time
+8. Allow export options in multiple formats suitable for resumes, portfolios, or performance reviews
+9. Incorporate reminders to consistently document significant work accomplishments
+10. Ensure data security and privacy for potentially sensitive information

 # STAR Programmer Journal

 A professional journal web application specifically designed for programmers to document their work experiences in the STAR format (Situation, Task, Action, Result).